IntersectMBO/plutus/README.md

 # plutus-metatheory
-Mechanised meta theory for Plutus Core
+* Mechanised meta theory for Plutus Core *

+Plutus Core is the language Plutus programs are compiled into.
+It is based on System F omega with iso-recursive types.

+Meta theory is theory about the theory.
+It seeks to answer the questions of whether the language and its semantics are correct rather than whether a particular program is correct.

 This repository contains a formalisation of Plutus Core in Agda.
 Agda is both a dependently typed functional programming language and a